top of page

 But if there be no interpreter, let him keep silence in the church; and let him speak to himself, and to Alahayim.

-• Rule 3: If there is no interpreter of the unknown tongue of men that the other man speaks, let him keep silence in the church and speak to himself and Alahayim.
+• Rule 2(a): If there is no interpreter of the unknown tongue in the church that the other man speaks, let the speaker keep silence in the church and speak to himself and Alahayim.

 1Co 14:34

-• Rule 4: Sisters keep silent in the churches by the commandments of the Lord so if they speak any tongue, they have to keep silent and speak to themselves:
+• Rule 3: Sisters keep silent in the churches by the commandments of the Lord regardless of what tongues they may speak so they have to keep silent showing forth their moderation of their tongues in obedience and ask their questions at home (or outside of the church setting) to uphold the law:

 • **Pleases visit the tabs "Can a sister teach?" and "Can a Sister Speak in Church?" for further edification for the sisters.**